 There's a strong connection between critical, complex systems and the people who use them or are affected by them.
 At Waikato, the relationship between systems and human interaction is emphasised.

 You'll be able to develop your professional skills by doing 800 hours of real-world work experience.
 This work is supported by the Cooperative Education Unit.
 You'll be able to work on major research design projects which have a commercial focus and have an opportunity to showcase your work to industry at the annual Oji Fibre Solutions Engineering Design Show.

 You can complete a BE(Hons) in Software Engineering at the University of Waikato.
 This is an innovative four-year degree.
 In the first year, you start with C# programming and building model boats.
 You progress to advanced programming techniques and computer hardware labs in the second year.
 In the final two years, you learn a wide variety of software development skills.
 As well as these skills, during the degree you’ll study design, marketing and engineering management.

-Waikato's BE(Hons) in Software Engineering is nationally and internationally accredited by the Institution of Professional Engineers New Zealand (IPENZ).
+Waikato's BE(Hons) in Software Engineering is internationally accredited by Engineering New Zealand (formerly IPENZ).
 This means that once you graduate your degree will be recognised by engineers and employers worldwide.

 Computing facilities at Waikato

 The computing facilities at the University of Waikato are among the best in New Zealand, ranging from phones and tablets for mobile application development to cluster computers for massively parallel processing.